Bulat-Ziganshin/FARSH/README.md

 The hash value returned by this cycle is 64-bit long, and [UMAC thesis] proved that it has 32 bits of entropy.
 So the low-level algorithm compresses each 1024-byte block of input data into 64-bit value carrying 32 bits of entropy.

-High-level hashing algorithm is stripped-down version of [xxHash64].
+High-level hashing algorithm is a stripped-down version of [xxHash64].
 It receives sequence of 64-bit values from the previous level and combines them into final 32-bit hash result.
 Since the original [xxHash64] algorithm successfully passes all [SMHasher] tests while computing 64-bit hash from raw data, it's no surprise that modified algorithm is able to compute high-quality 32-bit hash from the sequence of numbers each carrying 32 bits of entropy.